-It is important not to lose sight of the non-tax benefits and objectives for management, preservation, and disposition of assets.
+It is important to keep in mind the non-tax benefits and objectives for the management, preservation, and disposition of assets.
 These goals should always be at the core of the estate planning process.
 An estate plan can be effectively crafted or modified to meet one’s non-tax objectives.
 Trusts can play a critical role.

 It is often useful to review the basic framework of a trust and the objectives that trusts can successfully address.
 Simply put, a trust is a legal arrangement whereby the creator of the trust contributes assets and gives the trustee power to hold and manage these trust assets for the benefit of the beneficiaries.
 Trusts can be structured in a great variety of ways to achieve different objectives and flexibly drafted to accommodate personal preferences and particular known or anticipated circumstances.
 A trustee can also be given the flexibility to adapt to changing circumstances while still abiding by the original intent of the creator of the trust.

 Non-tax estate planning objectives that trusts can effectively address include: